Sometimes, writing a fantastic personal statement seems just out of reach.

 - Recognise your potential value to their community

-My post on structure here is a great place to grab some detailed information, or if you’re applying for an undergraduate course through UCAS, you can download my helpful free structure template here.
+My post on personal statement structure here is a great place to grab some detailed information, or if you’re applying for an undergraduate course through UCAS, you can download my helpful free UCAS structure template here.

 Personal Statement Proofing and Editing

-A perfect personal statement contains a range of relevant, subject-specific terminology and is exceptionally well proofread.
+A perfect personal statement contains a range of relevant, subject-specific terminology and is proofread exceptionally well.
 It should be edited into a concise and compelling format, ensuring that the document is accurate and polished prior to submission.

 Frequently Asked Personal Statement Questions